nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-The given student number does not exist in the list.
+The given student number does not exist in Class Manager.

     * 1b1.
 Class Manager shows an error message.